05nelsonm/kmp-tor/README.md

 <details>
     <summary>Configuring an Android Project</summary>

+ - Ensure that the Kotlin Gradle Plugin is applied to your project
  - See the `Android` section of the [kmp-tor-binary][url-kmp-tor-binary] project's `README` to set things up so the Tor binaries are properly extracted upon app install.